SocietyForArtisticResearch/rc-pandoc-help/04-C-html-import.md

 4. Wait for upload to finish

-	When the upload finished and there is no error, you can view the exposition by hitting the preview button (eye in the top right corner).
-Otherwise you will have to fix the errors and try again.
+	When the upload finished and there is no error, you can view the exposition by clicking the preview button (eye in the top right corner).
+If it is not succesful you can use the error message to see what changes you may need to make and try again.

 ### Requirements for HTML expositions